 - If an occupation right agreement allows a resident to transfer from an independent self-care residential unit to a unit in the retirement village where a higher level of care will be provided, it must set out the terms of transfer.
-The terms of transfer must include, but need not be limited to, the following: - a the circumstances under which the transfer may be initiated and by whom - b whether residents have priority over outside applicants - c whether the transfer depends on: - i a suitable residential unit being available - ii suitable care being available - iii the resident being assessed as suitable for the available care - d that residents affected have the right to: - i be given information on all available options
+The terms of transfer must include, but need not be limited to, the following: - a the circumstances under which the transfer may be initiated and by whom

-- iii be consulted, along with their family or representative. - 2 Residents who are considering a transfer should be made aware that a needs assessment may be required in order to access subsidies administered by other government agencies such as the Ministry of Health and Work and Income.
+- b whether residents have priority over outside applicants - c whether the transfer depends on: - i a suitable residential unit being available - ii suitable care being available - iii the resident being assessed as suitable for the available care - d that residents affected have the right to: - i be given information on all available options - ii have an independent assessment (including a needs assessment) - iii be consulted, along with their family or representative. - Residents who are considering a transfer should be made aware that a needs assessment may be required in order to access subsidies administered by other government agencies such as the Ministry of Health and Work and Income.